 Patrons are informed to eat their food outside the library in the campus concourse with plenty of tables and chairs.
 Patrons who fail to comply with library policy will be asked to leave.

 The library has a variety of study area options on the first and second floors.
 Individual study carrels and large group tables are located on all floors of the library.
+The UConn Stamford Library study rooms MUST be booked from our online reservation system before use (reservations can be made up to 3 days in advance).
 Most group study rooms are equipped with wireless access, live data jacks, whiteboards, VCR and DVD players and monitors to project portable devices.
 Usage is limited to two hours to accommodate demand.
 Food and noise policies must be followed in group study areas.
 Group study room are for course-related activities.
 Rooms left unattended with personal belongings will be referred to the campus Police.

 Sign-up is required at at the library services Desk with a valid UConn ID.
 Study room keys and other materials are picked up and returned at the library services desk at sign-up and remain inside the library.
 Due to the heavy demands of the study rooms by our student population, priority is given to UConn students only.
 UConn faculty and staff may reserve study rooms by contacting the library director.
 Members of the community may inquire about access to use the study rooms by contacting the Library Director.